Administration: IV

 • Intravenous administration is the most costly ROA and the least convenient because it necessitates travel to and from a clinic.

 If you are desperate for relief as soon as possible, consider IV infusions as a leading candidate ROA.
 They offer the highest probability of efficacy and promptness of relief.
 If you are squeamish about the prospects of a highly dissociative experience, you might want to consider sublingual/rectal ROAs first.
+You can easily titrate yourself from a very low dose, incrementing very gradually.
 If you don’t find relief from sublingual/rectal ketamine you can try nasal and ultimately try IV or IM if the less bioavailable ROAs don’t deliver results.

 In IV ketamine administration, a patient must travel to a clinic, be prep’ed with an IV, and then the ketamine is infused over a 40-60 minute interval via pump or slow-drip.
 The provider has a great deal of control over the rate of administration.
 The patient might begin with a slow “drip” to see how she responds.
 As she grows accustomed to the effects of the drug, the quantity may be increased and then tapered off for the remainder of the infusion period.
 If the patient objects to the effects of the drug, the rate of infusion can be backed-off or stopped to cater to the patient’s intolerance.
 The effects of the drug become apparent within minutes.